Atid Learning Center

 Atid means “future” in Hebrew.
 At Tikvat Israel we are committed to our children’s and community’s futures by investing in Jewish education, family and youth programming, and Shabbat and holiday experiences.
 Children will gain an understanding of Jewish values and customs that will be integrated into their home lives through family partnerships.

 Atid Learning Center is a supplementary Jewish education program for students in grades K-6.
-Students in grades K-3 meet on Sunday mornings at Tikvat Israel from 9:00-11:30 am.
-Students in grades 4-6 participate in individual self-paced learning with tutors and a monthly cohort class that meets at Tikvat Israel on Sunday mornings.
+Students in grades K-6 meet on Sunday mornings at Tikvat Israel from 9:00-11:30 am.
+Grades 5-6 meet Wednesdays from 4:30 -6:15 pm.

 Atid Learning Center Mission, Vision, & Goals